-In a word, No. If you know you are going to miss the maximum of time allowed we need you to choose a class that better fits your schedule.
-It's too much pressure for everyone, especially with zoom classes.
+In a word, don't.
+If you know you are going to miss the maximum of time allowed, we need you to choose a class that better fits your schedule.
+It puts too much pressure on everyone.

 Really?
 My Birth Certificate?

 We need a photocopy of your birth certificate to verify your name and prove you are eligible for the class.
 Feel free to redact all but the students name and date of birth if you are uncomfortable.
 Paperwork is shredded once we have satisfied the State's rules regarding records retention.

 I'm not in any hurry for my license so I'll finish class requirements whenever I get around to it.

 Sometimes that happens.
 Please be aware everything needs to be completed within 6 months or the class will need to be repeated.

 Observation - I don’t really have to observe do I?

 Observation is a requirement of the class, and often is the reason students do not finish class in a timely manner.

 I have questions about how Driver's Ed works.
 Is there anyone else to talk to?